直接跳至内容部分

 • Check which square turned the darkest black.
 If you haven’t hit 310°F, increase the iron setting and test again.
 If you’ve gone over, decrease and retest.

-• Once you find the right setting, mark it with tape or a permanent marker on your iron's dial.
-You may need several strips to zero in on the perfect setting.
+• Once you find the right setting, mark it with tape or a permanent marker on your iron’s dial.

 • Handheld presses like the Cricut typically offer three heat settings, with “medium” designed to hit 300–350°F. Testing verifies your device operates correctly.